 State Library Station

-Building the State Library Station will require the temporary closure of Franklin Street between Swanston Street and Bowen Street to provide for the new station entrance.
+Building the State Library Station requires the temporary closure of Franklin Street between Swanston Street and Bowen Street.

 Other traffic changes at the northern end of the CBD include the permanent closure of A'Beckett Street to vehicle traffic at Swanston Street, and reduction in the number of traffic lanes on Franklin Street between Swanston Street and Elizabeth Street.